akingdom/ShapeTheory/README.md

 Wooden building blocks continue to be a popular toy well into early childhood, as they promote fine motor skills, spatial reasoning, and creativity.

+*** Needs lead-in and perspective here - we pick up on scribbling mentioned earlier and bring in all shapes for the purpose of discussing shapes as communications.
+This could be subsumed into the Circles section but it's possibly better as a section in its own right?

 Scribbling and Symbolic Development: Scribbling in early childhood reflects developmental milestones in motor skills and cognitive processes, including spatial awareness and symbolic representation.
 Research indicates that the progression from random scribbles to more recognizable shapes aligns with theories in developmental psychology that link motor activity with cognitive development.
 This stage is crucial for understanding how children conceptualize and externalize their perceptions of the world.